camptocamp/c2cgeoportal/doc/integrator/install_application.rst

     Multiple specific schemas are actually used in a parent/child architecture.

-If the application has MapServer layers linked to PostGIS tables, these tables and the application-specfic tables must be in the same database, preferably in separate schemas.
+If the application has MapServer layers linked to PostGIS tables, these tables and the application-specific tables must be in the same database, preferably in separate schemas.
 This is required for layer access control (*restricted layers*), where joining user/role tables to PostGIS layer tables is necessary.